-With the recent series of terrorist acts around the world, security issues have become a concern when selecting overseas venues for future events.
-Ireland is one of the most stable, friendly peaceful and safe countries in the world but, just don’t take our word for it:
+From a security perspective in relation to terrorism, we can provide reassurance that Ireland is one of the most stable, friendly peaceful and safe countries in the world but, just don’t take our word for it:

 - The Global Peace Index rates 158 nations worldwide on measures such as conflict, safety and security in society and militarisation.
 In 2018, it ranked Ireland the 10th most peaceful place on Earth!